Cognigy/Documentation/docs/webchat/plugins.md

 After setting them up, you need to [trigger them in the Flow editor](#trigger-plugins).

-## Limitations
+!!! note
     Plugins created for Webchat v2 are compatible with Webchat v3 but may display lower graphic qualities.

 ## Test Plugins in Demo Webchat